 The Rockies have long been a photographer’s dream, but the Great White North is now firmly a top of mind destination globally following Canada’s 150th anniversary.
-Beyond being an easy road trip from Calgary (you can reach all these spots in three hours or less!), it’s a truly four-seasons destination.
+Beyond being an easy road trip from Calgary (you can reach some of these spots in three hours or less!), it’s a truly four-seasons destination.
 If you didn’t get to visit this year, put it on your list for 2018 and be sure to pack your camera.

 Here’s where and how to get the best Instagram photos in Banff, Jasper, Yoho, Glacier, and beyond – and a few hotel suggestions for those not ready to brave the tent life.